SUSTAINABILITY

 ASM takes many different forms, from official co-operative associations to small groups of miners illegally operating on mining concessions.
 ASM is largely informal and un-mechanised; individuals frequently rely on hand tools and basic extraction methods, so it often presents significant safety and human rights risks.
 Another key issue is the risk of child labour in the sector.

-Although many ASM activities are considered illegal and use mining methods that pose significant risks to safety and environment, human rights infringements, as well as corruption, ASM can be an important source of employment, particularly in sub-Saharan Africa where millions of people depend on it for their livelihoods.
+The ASM sector is largely unmechanised and informal, presenting significant health, safety, and human rights risks, including the participation of children and the use of forced labour.
+However, ASM can be an important source of employment, particularly in sub-Saharan Africa where millions of people depend on it for their livelihoods.

 The Democratic Republic of Congo (DRC) and cobalt